 To Receive All the Details on Our Top Choices for Retiring in the Caribbean fill out the form below.

 Please note that there is a heavy concentration of the Caribbean islands on this list.
 The primary reason is that the Caribbean is the retirement lifestyle Shirley and I want.
 The only exception is Puerto Viejo, Costa Rica.
 Costa Rica, of course, is not an island.
 But the town of Puerto Viejo is on the Caribbean Ocean.
-If you want to research more retirement lifestyle possibilities outside the U.S. and anywhere in the world, we recommend that you subscribe to International Living.

 How About Puerto Rico?